 International Qualifications - these are usually abbreviated to IGs (international GCSEs) and IAL (international A Level).
-NEC does not offer any international A Level subject but we do offer the IG Sciences, Humanities, Business and MFL subjects.
+NEC offers Pearson IALs in Maths, Biology, Chemistry and Physics as well as the IG Sciences, Humanities, Business and MFL subjects.

 It is very important that you apply to sit your exams for the right qualification.
 The specifications will be different for the UK and International versions of the subject.
 You can find this information on the About Assessment section of your course.